-Contact details for the main doorstep lenders
+Contact details for doorstep lenders

 Include your customer reference number if you had one.
 Explain if you have moved address or changed your email so they can locate your account.
 Keep a copy of online complaints or letter sent – if you email it to yourself it’s easy to pass on to the Ombudsman if needed.

 - Provident Use their online form: complaints to Provident and copy your complaints letter into the “message you want to send us” box.
 (Same for Greenwoods).

 - Morses Club You have to write to them, see complaints to Morses.
 (Same for Shopacheck).